"When a father, absent during the day, returns home at six, his children receive only his temperament, not his teaching."

 The father wound cannot be thought through.
 It must be felt.

-Name what we didn't receive: Be specific.
-Not "he wasn't there" but "he never taught me how to use tools" or "he never asked about my inner life" or "he never said he was proud of me."
+Name what we did not receive: Be specific.
+Not "he wasn't there" but "he never taught me how to use tools" or "he never said he was proud of me."

-Feel the loss: Let ourselves experience the grief.
-This may come as sadness, anger, or a combination.
+Feel the loss: Let the grief come.
+This may arrive as sadness, anger, or both.
 It may come in waves over months or years.

 Resist premature forgiveness: Forgiveness that comes before grief is false.
-We cannot genuinely forgive what we haven't fully felt.
+We cannot genuinely forgive what we have not fully felt.
 Let the wound be a wound before we try to move past it.

 Find witness: This work is hard to do alone.
-A therapist, a men's group, a grief ritual, or a trusted friend who can hear our grief without fixing it—witness matters.
+A therapist, a men's group, a trusted friend who can hear our grief without fixing it.
+Witness matters.

 Reconciliation

-Reconciliation with the father—living or dead—is possible but not required.
-It depends on who he is and what he's capable of.
+Reconciliation with the father, living or dead, is possible but not required.
+It depends on who he is and what he is capable of.

-If he's alive and capable of growth, honest conversation may be possible.
-Not accusation—grief shared with the hope of connection.
+If he is alive and capable of growth, honest conversation may be possible.
+Not accusation but grief shared with the hope of connection.
 Some fathers can hear it.
 Some cannot.

-If he's alive but incapable of growth, we may need to grieve that too.
+If he is alive but incapable of growth, we may need to grieve that too.
 We cannot force him to become what we needed.
-We can only feel the loss of what he couldn't be.

-If he's dead, reconciliation happens internally.
+If he is dead, reconciliation happens internally.
 We speak to him in imagination, in ritual, in the presence of his absence.
 We say what needed saying.
-We feel what needed feeling.
 We release what can be released.

 Mentors and Elders

 The father wound cannot be completely healed.
 But it can be tended.
-And mentors help.
+Mentors help.

-An older man who sees us, challenges us, believes in us—this partially provides what the father couldn't.
+An older man who sees us, challenges us, believes in us: this partially provides what the father could not.
 Not as replacement but as supplement.
 No mentor can be the father we needed.
 But mentors offer some of what was missing.

 Seek men who have done their own work.
 Men who can bless without needing to control.
 Men who challenge us because they believe in us, not because they need to prove something.